wp-plugins/no-browser-nag/readme.txt

 = What is this browser nag you mention? =

-In versions 3.2 and later of WordPress, when visiting the admin dashboard WordPress will alert you if are currently using an out-of-date version of your particular web browser.
+Since versions 3.2 of WordPress, when visiting the admin dashboard WordPress will alert you if are currently using an out-of-date version of your particular web browser.

 = Why would I want to remove the update nag about new releases of my browser? =